bbartling/open-hvac-optimization/README.md

-# open-hvac-optimization
-Concept idea in WebAssembly for IoT edge for generic HVAC system optimization algorithms.
+# HVAC Guideline‑36 WebAssembly Module

-This repository demonstrates how to implement the ASHRAE Guideline 36 logic in C, compile it to a WebAssembly module using Emscripten and then call it from Python.
+This repository demonstrates how to implement the ASHRAE Guideline 36 zone‑level request logic in C, compile it to a WebAssembly module using Emscripten and then call it from Python.
 The same pattern generalises to any IoT edge application where Python acts as the “gateway glue” (handling BACnet, MQTT and scheduling) while